-The state of North Dakota is growing; according to the US Census Bureau, its population grew 13.1% to over 760,000 between 2010 and 2018.1 1,650 people are currently working in counseling occupations in North Dakota, according to the Bureau of Labor Statistics (BLS).2-6 If you are interested in a career in professional counseling in North Dakota, you will need to understand the licensure regulations and the process to become one.
+According to the Bureau of Labor Statistics (BLS), 1,470 people are currently working in counseling occupations in North Dakota as of May 2021.1-5 If you are interested in a career in professional counseling in North Dakota, you will need to understand the licensure regulations and the process to become one.
 On this page, you will learn the requirements for becoming a Licensed Professional Clinical Counselor (LPCC) in North Dakota as well as other counseling licenses.

 Table of Contents

 - How to Become a Counselor in North Dakota

 - Licensed Professional Clinical Counselor (LPCC) Licensing Process

 - Additional Counseling Careers and Licenses in North Dakota

 - North Dakota Counseling Career and Salary Information

 How to Become a Counselor in North Dakota

 To become a professional counselor in North Dakota, you must have a related degree or training and be licensed by the appropriate state licensing body.
 Several North Dakota schools offer programs to help you meet requirements, though programs located out of state may also qualify.
 You may also need to meet experience and exam requirements.
 If you already hold a license in another state and are looking to practice in North Dakota, visit our Counseling License Reciprocity Guide.